Cardano price declines, alongside decrease in volume

-Cardano (ADA) price drops and trades at $0.7119 at the time of writing on Friday, correcting from $0.7177 and marking a 0.80% decline in the last 24 hours.
-The daily trade volume dropped by 7.22% to hit $1,181,813,083.
+Cardano (ADA) price drops and trades at $0.7086 at the time of writing on Tuesday, correcting from $0.7215 and marking a 1.78% decline in the last 24 hours.
+The daily trade volume dropped by 20.60% to hit $705,920,122.
 A decline in both price and volume signals an impending trend reversal in the token, likely a loss of interest from market participants amidst recent developments and macroeconomic factors.
-Cardano declined 18.53% in the last 7 days, and the total market capitalization currently hits $25,081,728,843.
-In the last 24 hours, Sonic (prev.
-FTM), Hyperliquid and Sei are the top gainers, Pi, Ethena, Aave are the top losers.
+Cardano declined 1.58% in the last 7 days, and the total market capitalization currently hits $24,968,126,020.
+In the last 24 hours, PancakeSwap, OKB and TRON are the top gainers, Pi, BinaryX, Berachain are the top losers.

 Cryptocurrency prices FAQs